New Year Coloring Pages for Preschoolers

 - Resolutions: Did you know that during New Year’s, many people make a “promise” or resolution to do something better in the upcoming year?
 Preschoolers can join in, too, by making resolutions to “be good helpers,” “clean up toys,” or “be kind.”

 These simple, kid-friendly facts will help spark your child’s curiosity about the New Year during the holiday season.
-It’s a better way for younger kids to discover facts about this end-of-the-year holiday.
+It’s a great way for younger kids to learn about this end-of-the-year holiday.

 Recommended New Year Books